NateEag/pdf-scripts/README.md

 I have only tested this bash script on a NixOS install.
 It depends on several CLI tools to do its job.

-TODO Declare CLI tools in a .nix file or similar, so it's easier to use.
+TODO Declare required CLI tools in a .nix file or similar, so it's easier to use.

+TODO Add a progress meter, so there's a reasonable way to tell how the script is doing.

 ## License